IvanGael/Go-LispInterpreter/README.md

 - Support for reading and execution of a Lisp script from lisp file
 - A REPL: a Read-Eval-Print Loop (REPL) for interactive use.

+### Structure

+Separate of concerns into distinct components :
+- Lexer: a set of constant tokens that the lexer will recognize, such as FORMAT, PLUS, MINUS,... in order to handle different types of tokens of the interpreter.
+The Tokenize is the lexer component.
+It takes an input string and splits it into a sequence of tokens.

+- Parser: the Parse function is the parser component.
+It takes the sequence of tokens and constructs a Lisp expression tree (the AST).

+- AST: the various Lisp value types (LispValue, LispAtom, LispNumber, LispString, LispList, LispFunction) are the AST components.
+These types represent the different node types in the Lisp expression tree.

+- Main: the main function is responsible for the overall execution of the Lisp interpreter.
+It handles the file execution mode and the REPL mode.
+It uses the Tokenize, Parse, and Eval functions to process the input and evaluate the expressions.
+It also includes the readMultilineInput and evalMultipleExpressions functions to handle multi-line input and evaluation of multiple expressions.

 ### Example Interaction
 Arithmetic operations
 ````